sparklemotion/nokogiri/README.md

 - be a **thin-as-reasonable layer** on top of the underlying parsers, and don't attempt to fix behavioral differences between the parsers

-### Capabilities Overview
+## Features Overview

-- XML/HTML DOM Parser which recovers from broken HTML
+- DOM Parser for XML and HTML4
-- XML/HTML SAX Parser
+- SAX Parser for XML and HTML4
-- XML/HTML Push Parser
+- Push Parser for XML and HTML4
-- XPath 1.0 support for document searching
+- Document search via XPath 1.0
-- CSS3 selector support for document searching, with some jquery-like extensions
+- Document search via CSS3 selectors, with some jquery-like extensions
+- XSD Schema validation
+- XSLT transformation
-- XML/HTML "Builder" DSL
+- "Builder" DSL for XML and HTML documents
-- XSLT Transformer

 ## Status